Villadelfia/dmgtris/README.md

 Select whether up performs a sonic drop, a hard drop, or nothing at all.

 ### Speed Curve
-Select between several speed curves including the DMGTRIS default speed curve, TGM1, 2, and 3, as well as DEATH and SHIRASE mode.
+Select between several speed curves including the DMGTRIS default speed curve, TGM1, TGM3, as well as DEATH and SHIRASE mode.
+In addition there's a "CHILL" curve for when you just want to enjoy some tetris.
+It doesn't speed up very fast at all.

 Note that all modes use the same scoring and they are all infinite.

 ### Always 20G
 Whether you want instant-drop gravity to be active at any level.